 All veterans must have previously obtained the Private Pilot Certificate in the aircraft they wish to gain commercial certificates or ratings in.

 To enroll the veteran must have and maintain throughout his/her training a current second class medical certificate for all courses except the ATP course, which requires a current first class medical.

-The veteran must be enrolled in an FAA Part 141 approved training program and will be reimbursed for 60% of all flight training dual, solo, ground and pre & post instruction.
+The veteran must be enrolled in our FAA Part 141 approved training program and will be reimbursed for 60% of all flight training dual, solo, ground and pre & post instruction.
 IF GOING THROUGH CHARTER, then this is handled through them.

 The Department Of Veteran Affairs will not reimburse for training hours that exceed the FAA Part 141 minimum course hours that are approved.
 Other items not reimbursed are books and pilot supplies.